ARM-software/psa-api/doc/crypto/api/ops/signature.rst

 `[FIPS204]` defines pure and pre-hashed variants of the signature scheme, which can either be hedged (randomized) or deterministic.
 Four algorithms are defined to support these variants: `PSA_ALG_ML_DSA`, `PSA_ALG_DETERMINISTIC_ML_DSA`, `PSA_ALG_HASH_ML_DSA()`, and `PSA_ALG_DETERMINISTIC_HASH_ML_DSA()`.

-*   The pre-hashed signature computation generates distinct signatures to a pure signature, even with the same key and message hashing algorithm.
+*   The pre-hashed signature computation --- *HashML-DSA* --- generates distinct signatures to a pure signature --- *ML-DSA* ---, with the same key and message hashing algorithm.

-    When verifying a signature it is necessary to know which algorithm was used to generate it.
+    An ML-DSA signature can only be verified with an ML-DSA algorithm.
+A HashML-DSA signature can only be verified with a HashML-DSA algorithm.

 *   Hedging incorporates fresh randomness in the signature computation, resulting in distinct signatures on every signing operation when given identical inputs.
     Deterministic signatures do not require additional random data, and result in an identical signature for the same inputs.